Oluwatoni/theLearner/README.md

 - move the embedded code to the periodic scheduler
 - switch imus
 - swith the steering servo and design a better steering mechanism
+- characterize the lidar and tune a closed loop controller
+- characterize the velocity and tune a closed loop controller
+- add motor easing to the mix
 - complete the sonar->lidar transition for mapping
 - 3d print new enclosures
 - buy a neat container for transporting the robot